Floor Guide (Katsura Library)

 Block A

-Natural Science BNC (Back Number Center) Journals are stored.
+Natural Science BNC (Back Number Center) Journals are held in this block.

 Block B, C